spencersmith24/cw2-git-advanced/README.md

 ## Miscellaneous
 ### Cherry-picking
 Commit your currently un-committed changes on the `third` branch.
 Switch back to the master branch.
 Say we want to grab one specific commit from the `third` branch to pull onto our current branch, but we don't want any other commits that may be on that branch—just that one.
 Use `git log third --oneline` to find out the short hash for the commit you want to cherry-pick, then use `git cherry-pick <commit-hash>` to pull it onto your current branch.
 Your working tree should be updated and your `git log` should show that it's now included on the master branch, too!

+### Seeing who did what to a file
+Use `git blame -L66,67 README.md` to see who wrote these lines you're reading right now and what the commit message was when they wrote it.
+The answer won't surprise you!